ggilmore/RegexEngine/README.md

 # RegexEngine

 ##Intro:
-This is a simple regex engine that I made following [this article](http://perl.plover.com/Regex/article.html).
+This is a simple regex engine written in Scala that I made following [this article](http://perl.plover.com/Regex/article.html).

 ##Supported Grammar:
 ([borrowed and modified from Matt Might](http://matt.might.net/articles/parsing-regex-with-recursive-descent/))